Jowett Jupiter sports cars owned by people noted for other reasons than Jupiter ownership

 For our younger readers, John Surtees is the only man to have been world champion on two wheels and four.
 Born in Tatsfield, Surrey, Surtees won seven world titles in motorcycle racing, winning the 350cc championship from 1958 to 1960, and the 500cc title four times, in 1956 and 1958, 1959 and 1960.
 Surtees then switched to cars full time in 1960 making his Formula 1 debut with Lotus in the Monaco GP that year.
 He then moved to Ferrari and won the world F1 title for them in 1964.

-From 1990 to 2012 John Surtees owned a special bodied Jupiter (by Coachcraft of Egham) to his collection of two and four-wheelers, and here I have scanned in a couple of pictures of this handsome vehicle for your delight.
+In recent times John Surtees added a special bodied Jupiter (by Coachcraft of Egham) to his collection of two and four-wheelers, and here I have scanned in a couple of pictures of this handsome vehicle for your delight.
 They were taken during the nineteen-sixties but it looks much the same today although it has had its original registration mark restored to it.
-Alas John had other fish to fry and did not get it running again.
-As of late 201 the car has been sold and is currently (2013) being worked on.
+Alas John has other fish to fry and doesn't seem likely to get it running again just now.

 Peter Ustinov owned a special bodied Jupiter in the fifties, and it accompanied him to California for a couple of years.
 This Jupiter is in good order although stored for a while - its owner is famed London Jowett engineer Dennis Sparrow.
 (Dennis also owns a standard Jupiter, a 1938 Jowett van, and co-owns the surviving R1 Le Mans Jupiter (class 1winner Le Mans 1952) and a Jowett vintage car of 1927 manufacture.